TUTORIALS - UE3 MODELING 1 - BASICS

 The settings marked must be enabled.
 Anything else is optionally and won't make a difference to the engine.

-Once the model has been exported, open up the editor, and go to the Generic Browser.
-If it isn't open already, you can open it by the button on the top toolbar (marked on the upper left of the screenshot).
+Once the model has been exported, open up the editor, and go to the Content Browser.
+If it isn’t open already, you can open it by the button on the top toolbar (marked on the upper left of the screenshot).

 Expand the LODInfo to add your materials to the mesh again.
 If done correctly, the mesh will have exactly as many material slots as you added to the Multi Sub Object in 3DSMax.